envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 ```

 Q:: What are the pros of using stacks and queues?
-A:: 1.Fast operations (such as removing or inserting, such as the end of the data structure)
+A:: 1.
+Fast operations (such as removing or inserting, such as the end of the data structure)
-2.Fast peek (we can access the very first item in a queue or the very top item in a stack)
+2. Fast peek (we can access the very first item in a queue or the very top item in a stack)
-3.Ordered (we have all our data ordered)
+3. Ordered (we have all our data ordered)

 Q:: What are the cons of using stacks and queues?
-A:: 1.Slow lookup (we dont usually use ours stack or queues to do any sort of look up or search through the data structure, all we are interested in is the end bits of the data structure)
+A:: 1.
+Slow lookup (we dont usually use ours stack or queues to do any sort of look up or search through the data structure, all we are interested in is the end bits of the data structure)

 Q:: What is a Tree data-structure?
 A:: A hierarchical data-structure consisting of a root node and parent/child nodes.